BrewCityGeek/Windows-Repair/USAGE.md

 Before running the script, ensure you meet these requirements:

 ### System Requirements
-- Windows 10, Windows 11, or Windows Server
+- Windows 11, or Windows Server
 - At least 2GB free disk space
 - Stable internet connection (for DISM RestoreHealth)
 - Administrator privileges